Kiprijonas Nezabitauskis: In Lithuania

-Nezabitauskis was born in Baidotai near Salantai, Samogitia, then part of the Polish–Lithuanian Commonwealth, to a family of free peasants.
-Born as Zabitis, he changed his name to Polish Niezabitowski (signed in Lithuanian as Nezabitowskas) to appear to be from the Lithuanian nobility.
+Nezabitauskis was born in Baidotai near Salantai, Samogitia, Grand Duchy of Lithuania, then part of the Polish–Lithuanian Commonwealth, to a family of free peasants.
+Born as Zabitis, his name was Polonized as Niezabitowski (signed in Lithuanian as Nezabitowskas) to appear to be from the Lithuanian nobility.
 He likely purchased baptismal records from a noble and thus his date of birth is often incorrectly recorded as 1774.
 From 1786 to 1792, he attended Kražiai College (equivalent to secondary school) and then enrolled into Vilnius University.
 He studied anatomy and natural sciences.
 After graduating in 1796, he became a student at the Vilnius Priest Seminary where he studied for six years and Varniai Priest Seminary where he spent the 1802/1803 school year.
 Usually, university graduates were ordained as priests very quickly, but Nezabitauskis had to wait until 1803 – the year he turned 24, the minimum age for a priest set by the Council of Trent.

 After ordination, Nezabitauskis briefly served as the administrator of Varniai parish before transferring as administrator to Jurbarkas parish.
 From 1806 to 1815, he was parson of Varniai, then the seat of the Diocese of Samogitia.
 At the same time, from 1808, he was director of the Varniai cathedral school and, from 1811, he was religious representative to the district court in Telšiai.
 In 1815, Nezabitauskis was reassigned to Veliuona where he was parson until 1831.
 He continued to be religious representative to courts first in Raseiniai and then, from 1820, in Vilnius.
 These duties often brought Nezabitauskis to Vilnius where he helped his younger half-brother Kajetonas Nezabitauskis cover education costs at Vilnius University.
 He became acquainted with a small circle of Samogitian students, including Simonas Stanevičius, who promoted the use of the Lithuanian language.
 In an 1824 letter, Dionizas Poška suggested establishing a committee on the Lithuanian language and, among others, suggested the Nezabitauskis brothers as its members.